n4bb12/nehemiah/README.md

 ## About

-Basically monorepos without a monorepo.
+Basically monorepos without the monorepo.
 Nehemiah synchronizes directories based on code you write using a simple API.

 ## Install